Applications for title of Associate Lecturer are considered on an annual basis.

 For any queries relating to the Associate Lecturer process, please contact Celia Burns, PA to the Secretary of the Faculty Board of Clinical Medicine at FacultySec@medschl.cam.ac.uk.

-The title of Associate Lecturer is awarded to those who make a significant contribution to University teaching but do not hold any University Office.
-The title is awarded by the Faculty of Clinical Medicine Appointments Committee.
+The title of Associate Lecturer is awarded to individuals who make a significant contribution to University teaching but do not hold any University Office.
+This may be either clinical medical student or graduate student teaching (for examle, delivering material for taught masters courses), or a combination of both.
+The title is awarded by the Faculty of Clinical Medicine Selection Committee.
 The Faculty Board of Clinical Medicine manages the criteria and eligibility within guidelines set by the University’s General Board.

 - Membership of Regent House